atom-box/eleventy-base-blog/posts/built-with-congress-elissa-slotkin.md

 I have an octagenarian friend, so I will investigate the site's senior-friendliness by watching her navigate it this week when she tunes in to the upcoming livestream at http://slotkin.house.gov/live

+## Design and CSS
+The use of Red and Blue are very balanced.
+This is not an blue heavy Squad or E Warren site: keeping the door open to Red and Blue folks.

 ## Data Odometer Spinner
 I don't know what this element is properly termed.
 It's a banner 2/3 of the way down many popular pages that shows animated loading numbers for how succesful the business is.
 For this page, it animates three numbers: